 The Department's group for equal opportunities

 Each of us has the potential to thrive and excel in an environment where respect and tolerance are prioritized.
 But a good and enjoyable workplace cannot create itself.
 It is dependent on the premise that all – co-workers and management, contribute actively.
 The employer has the responsibility to actively prevent harassment and victimization.
 Our department comprises of people of different ages, nationalities, sex, faith and sexual preference.
 This means that everyone who work here are responsible for the working environment on a daily basis.
 In the ideal workplace, to understand this would suffice to prevent all problems, but in reality we need to be prepared to handle issues such as harassment and victimization.
-When incidents are not resolved in discussions between the involved parties, we need functions to channel information.
-Therefore, the Department has appointed Mårten Fryknäs as “Contact person for equal opportunities”.
-If you have witnessed or been a subject to harassment you an turn to Mårten.
-He will listen and inform you on how to take the issue further.
-You may, of course, also turn directly to the Head of the Department or to the Department’s HR-staff, Anna Foyer and Gabriella Widerberg.
+When incidents are not resolved in discussions between the involved parties, you should contact to the Head of the Department or to the Department’s HR-staff, Anna Foyer and Gabriella Widerberg.

 Support for Disabled